Larsende/Agility2020-tcpdump/class1/module1/f5-tcpdump-options.rst

 #. :nnn gives high details

-   #) for example: tcpdump -nni 0.0:nnn -s0 -w/var/tmp/capture.pcap
+   A) for example: tcpdump -nni 0.0:nnn -s0 -w/var/tmp/capture.pcap

    #) This option will give all the low and medium details plus the following